hakavlad/le9-patch/README.md

 ## Demo

-- https://youtu.be/c5bAOJkX_uc - Linux 5.9 + `le9i-5.9.patch`, playing supertuxkart with 7 threads `while true; do tail /dev/zero; done` in background. `vm.unevictable_activefile_kbytes=1000000`, `vm.unevictable_inactivefile_kbytes=0`.
-- https://youtu.be/d4Sc80TMEtA - webkit2gtk3 compilation with zram-fraction=1, max-zram-size=8192.
-No hangs, no heavily freezes, system was responsive for all time during webkit2gtk3 compilation.
 - https://youtu.be/iU3ikgNgp3M - The Linux (with le9 patch) kernel's ability to gracefully handle memory pressure.
 Boot with `mem=4G`, no swap space, opening chromium tabs, no hangs.
 The killer comes without delay.
 This is how le9 patch fixes the problem described [here](https://lore.kernel.org/lkml/d9802b6a-949b-b327-c4a6-3dbca485ec20@gmx.com/).
+- https://youtu.be/c5bAOJkX_uc - Linux 5.9 + `le9i-5.9.patch`, playing supertuxkart with 7 threads `while true; do tail /dev/zero; done` in background. `vm.unevictable_activefile_kbytes=1000000`, `vm.unevictable_inactivefile_kbytes=0`.
+- https://youtu.be/d4Sc80TMEtA - webkit2gtk3 compilation with zram-fraction=1, max-zram-size=8192.
+No hangs, no heavily freezes, system was responsive for all time during webkit2gtk3 compilation.

-## Warnings
+## Warning

 - These patches were written by an amateur.
-Use at your own risk;
+Use at your own risk.
-- `MemAvailable` may be calculated incorrectly (protected `vm.clean_min_kbytes` value cannot be reclaimed);
-- Hard protection of file pages may invoke `Fatal IO error 11` [#5](https://github.com/hakavlad/le9-patch/issues/5) and even `kernel: Oops` [#6](https://github.com/hakavlad/le9-patch/issues/6) with DRM/i915 driver.
-[Disabling](https://github.com/hakavlad/disable-i915-gem-shrinker) DRM/i915 GEM shrinker can prevent this.

 ## Review at LKML